 • A clear picture of the competition.
 Arm & Hammer has always been the undisputed market leader in the category.
 However, when they decided to introduce toothpaste and laundry detergent, the competition became fierce.
 Arm & Hammer’s long-standing leadership position in one vertical market gave them a fighting chance against Procter & Gamble.

 • Intimate knowledge of the consumer and the market.
 The shift away from the traditional American homemaker directly affected baking soda sales.
 Church & Dwight kept up with the trends, and even led the charge on environmental issues.

 • A grasp of the big-picture business implications.
 Good strategies reach way beyond the marketing department.
 When you have a big idea, execution of the strategy will inevitably involve operations, R&D, HR, finance and every other business discipline.

 A great strategy does not depend on brilliant tactics for success.
 If the idea is strong enough, you can get by with mediocre tactical execution.
 However, even the best tactics can’t compensate for a lousy strategy.

 Some people confuse marketing strategy with goals.
 They are not synonymous.
-Here are a few examples of “strategies” from seemingly credible on-line sources:
+Here are a few examples of “marketing strategies” from seemingly credible on-line sources:

 “Create awareness.”
 “Overcome objections.”
 “Boost consumer confidence.”
 “Refresh the brand.”
 “Turnkey a multiplatform communications program.”
 That’s just marketing industry jargon!